Skip to main content

 Limitations

 • For any given network, only one event of a given signature can be indexed using wildcard indexing.
-This means that if you have multiple contracts definitions in your config that contain the same event signature.
+This means that if you have multiple contract definitions in your config that contain the same event signature.
 Only one of them is allowed to be set to wildcard: true

 • Either the contractRegister or the handler function can take an event config object (with wildcard/eventFilters fields) but not both.